bndtools/bnd/docs/_chapters/230-manifest-annotations.md

 ```
 The processing is identical to the normal class based annotation processing.
 The `#class` macro will be set to the implementation class.
 The `#value` will be set in all cases to the service type unless overridden.

+This behavior can be controlled with the [-metainf-services](/instructions/metainf-services.html) instruction.
+You can set `-metainf-services: auto` to also automatically create `Provide-Capability` headers for services without annotations.

 Clearly using the class annotation is far superior:

 * Help from the IDE